zgotobed/zgotobed.github.io/index.md

 Contributed to an open-source library that converts Python code into fully parametrized optical layouts suitable for CAD and 3D printing.

-Used in real experimental systems to rapidly prototype and validate optical designs.
+Used in real experimental systems with demonstrated extremely high (99.9%) gate fidelity.

 **Technologies:** Python, FreeCAD, OpenSCAD, optical simulation
 **Preprint:** [arXiv:2501.14957](https://arxiv.org/abs/2501.14957)